activating-ai-site/activating-ai-site.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
 Research and Learning with a Local LLM based agent through a use case: exploring extraterrestrial intelligence.
-Tell the world about yourself.

 profile:
   align: right